-The science on sex.— It’s embarrassing (to humanity) that it’s still necessary to give evidence that men and women are innately different (in interesting ways), but I’ll quote a couple scientists whose books the reader may not have read.
+The science on sex.— It’s embarrassing (to humanity) that it’s still necessary to give evidence that men and women are, on average, innately psychologically different, but I’ll quote a couple of scientists whose books the reader may not have read.
 In The Blank Slate (2002), Steven Pinker summarizes what should be common sense: “Variation in the level of testosterone in different men, and in the same man in different seasons or at different times of day, correlates with libido, self-confidence, and the drive for dominance… When women preparing for a sex-change operation are given androgens, they improve on tests of mental rotation and get worse on tests of verbal fluency.
 The journalist Andrew Sullivan, whose medical condition had lowered his testosterone levels, describes the effects of injecting it: ‘The rush of a T shot is not unlike the rush of going on a first date or speaking before an audience.
 I feel braced.
 After one injection, I almost got in a public brawl for the first time in my life.
 There is always a lust peak—every time it takes me unaware.’”

 “Many of the sex differences [in behavior] are found widely in other primates, indeed, throughout the mammalian class…” An obvious but very suggestive fact.

 “The brains of men differ visibly from the brains of women in several ways.
 Men have larger brains with more neurons (even correcting for body size), though women have a higher percentage of gray matter.
 (Since men and women are equally intelligent overall, the significance of these differences is unknown.)
 The interstitial nuclei in the anterior hypothalamus, and a nucleus of the stria terminalis, also in the hypothalamus, are larger in men; they have been implicated in sexual behavior and aggression…”